-Providing electricity for all by 2030 would require an estimated annual investment of US\$ 52 billion per year in power generation and infrastructure, equal to 3.4 per cent of average annual global energy sector investment over this timeframe.
-In the IEA Energy for All scenario, renewables make up around 90 per cent of investment in new capacity.
-However, the IEA projects that less than half of this needed investment will be made under current trends and policies, and that over 95 per cent of the investment gap will affect countries in sub-Saharan Africa (of the 670 million people projected to be without access in 2030, 600 million are expected to live in sub-Saharan Africa) unless more investment is mobilized.
-Bundling very efficient appliances with off-grid renewable systems can reduce the overall cost by around one-third (IEA, 2017).
+Providing electricity for all by 2030 would require an estimated annual investment of \$52 billion per year in power generation and infrastructure, equal to 3.4% of average annual global energy sector investment over this timeframe.
+In the IEA Energy for All scenario, renewables make up around 90% of investment in new capacity.
+However, IEA projects that less than half of this needed investment is made under current trends and policies and that over 95% of the investment gap will affect countries in sub-Saharan Africa.
+There, under current trends 600 million people could still be without electricity by 2030 unless more investment is mobilised.